Saving Money With A No Spend Challenge

 Like many other Americans, I recently went through a post-holiday shock.
 The shock wasn’t that the holidays were over, or how many sweets I ate.
 No, the shock was how much money I spent.
 Not just prior to or during the holidays, but all year long.

-In 2017 I overspent in several areas of my budget.
-Some of it was holiday-related such as furnishing bedrooms for guests, buying food for holiday meals, etc. The rest was just careless spending such as eating out a lot, not buying deeply discounted items, and not using coupons for groceries.
+There have been months where I've overspent in several areas of my budget.
+Sometimes the overspending was holiday-related such as furnishing bedrooms for guests, buying food for holiday meals, etc. The rest was just careless spending such as eating out a lot, not buying deeply discounted items, and not using coupons for groceries.

 How To Save Money With A No Spend Challenge | ARelaxedGal.com